 Roadmap for updating the Isle of Man’s regulatory framework for insurance business

-A fundamental aspect of the new framework will be a more fully articulated, risk-based capital and solvency regime.
+A fundamental aspect of the new framework is a more fully articulated, risk-based capital and solvency regime.
 The concept of risk-based capital is not new to the Island’s insurance sector, and is already contained within the provisions of the Authority’s Corporate Governance Code of Practice for Regulated Insurance Entities (“CGC”).
-However, the new framework will update and expand significantly on this concept using more detailed implementation measures which will require insurers to calculate regulatory capital using a new risk reflective solvency and capital model.
+However, the new framework expands significantly on this concept using more detailed implementation measures which require insurers to calculate regulatory capital using a new risk reflective solvency and capital model.

 Further details of the Authority’s development approach in relation to the future capital adequacy and solvency requirements under the Island’s new insurance framework, together with information of other key work streams can be found in the Authority’s ‘Roadmap for updating the Isle of Man's regulatory framework for insurance business'.

 Documents in respect of the ICP project

 Details of consultations, discussion documents, focus letters and quantitative impact studies (QIS) which the Authority will issue during 2018 are available on this web page and are set out in the tables below.
 These details are updated on an ongoing basis to reflect developments in the project.

 In addition to those documents, in accordance with the Authority's commitment to periodically update the Roadmap, first issued in June 2013, a link to the January 2018 Roadmap can be found at the bottom of this page.
 The updated Roadmap provides regulated entities and other interested parties with information on progress made to date.